 Have you tried chia pudding yet?
 Chia pudding is a newer concept, but it has been rising in popularity for the past couple of years!
 It makes an incredible breakfast or snack!

 Breakfast doesn't get any easier than this because it literally makes itself in the refrigerator while you sleep!
-If you love matcha, check out all of my gluten free breakfast recipes!
+If you are looking for more breakfast inspiration, check out all of my gluten free breakfast recipes!

-- This matcha chia pudding is both paleo and vegan, and perfect for anyone with food allergies.
+- This matcha chia pudding is paleo and vegan and perfect for anyone with food allergies.

 - Chia pudding is high in protein, making it a great breakfast option.

-- The matcha green tea in this simple chia pudding recipe gives you a nice little caffeine boost!
+- The matcha green tea in this simple chia pudding recipe boosts you with a little caffeine!

-- You literally can toss the ingredients into a container before you go to bed and wake to a ready-made breakfast!
+- You can toss the ingredients into a container before bed and wake up to a ready-made breakfast!

-If you haven't tried matcha pudding, you are missing a wonderful healthy treat.
+You are missing a wonderful healthy treat if you haven't tried matcha pudding.
 Chia pudding makes a delicious healthy breakfast or a protein-packed snack!

-- Chia seeds - Chia seeds come in black and white.
+- Chia Seeds - Chia seeds come in black and white.
 Either will work fine in this recipe.
-Do not get ground chia seeds.
+Do not use ground chia seeds.

 - Matcha Green Tea Powder - I recommend culinary blend over ceremonial because there is no need to spend a lot of money on your matcha powder if you are using it in a recipe.

 I have been experimenting more and more with using matcha green tea powder in my cooking and baking recipes.
-Green tea is full of antioxidants, and it even has a small caffeine boost :-).
+Green tea is full of antioxidants and even has a small caffeine boost :-).

-If you prefer to make your own sweetened matcha for this recipe, it is very easy to make.
-Just take unsweetened matcha powder and add an extra teaspoon of sugar or a packet of stevia to your baking.
-(It totally will depend on how sweet you like things...I don't like it super sweet so I use a LOT less than a packet of stevia.)
+It is easy to make if you prefer to make your own sweetened matcha for this recipe.
+Add unsweetened matcha powder and an extra teaspoon of sugar or a packet of stevia to your baking.
+(It totally will depend on how sweet you like things...I don't like it super sweet, so I use less than a packet of stevia.)
 You will love it in this matcha chia pudding!

 You can also use coconut sugar to sweeten your matcha or honey, but these both will change the vibrant green coloring.
 (3 teaspoons matcha to 1 teaspoon sugar is my favorite ratio.
 You can mix up a bigger batch and keep it sealed in a container to use as needed.)